jitendrasuthar1998/netflixgpt-by-jitendra/README.md

 As soon as user signs up or login, firebase sends us user object, and i will save that user object into redux store, or cookie.

 Login => Save user data to redux store => Access user data from redux store whererver you need it.

+It is very important to plan that how you will make the user interface

+So, before start coding, plan clearly that how you will make the user interface.

+What will be the main components?

+From where you get the data?

+What will be sub components?